phillbush/xnotify/README.md

 down (thus creating a 10 pixel gap with the upper right corner).
 Each notification stay alive for 15 seconds.

-To create a named pipe for XNotify, you can place the following in your `~/.xinitrc`:
+To create a named pipe for XNotify, you can place the following in your `~/.xinitrc`.

-	XNOTIFY_FIFO="$HOME/.cache/xnotify.fifo"
+This will create a named pipe unique to your current X display in your home directory at `~/.cache`.
+Then, it will open xnotify in the background, reading from this named pipe.

+	XNOTIFY_FIFO="$HOME/.cache/xnotify$DISPLAY.fifo"
 	export XNOTIFY_FIFO
 	rm -f $XNOTIFY_FIFO
 	mkfifo $XNOTIFY_FIFO